cmgmyr/laravel-messenger/readme.md

 config/messenger.php
 ```

 Create a `users` table if you do not have one already.
-If you need one, simply use [this example](https://github.com/cmgmyr/laravel-messenger/tree/master/src/Cmgmyr/Messenger/examples/create_users_table.php) as a starting point, then migrate.
+If you need one, the default Laravel migration will be satisfactory.

 **(Optional)** Define names of database tables in package config file if you don't want to use default ones: